 An introduction to philosophy by way of the infinite.
 We'll look at the puzzles and challenges raised for our understanding of ourselves and the world by examining different views about infinity, from Zeno's paradoxes and Aristotle's actual/potential distinction; through the medieval concept of syncategorematicity, Galileo's paradox, and infinitesimals in calculus; to Cantor's transfinites and the foundations of mathematics.
 We'll read works of fiction as well as more traditional philosophy.
 No particular mathematical background will be assumed, but we will do some basic set theory.

 Taught by Russell Marcus, Philosophy

 Course assignments will be made in the summer, based on student interest.
 Students selected for REAL will be assured registration in one of the four courses.
 Maximum enrollment for each course is 16 students.
-Each course is writing intensive.
+Courses marked with a "W" are writing intensive.